 The common units represent limited partner interests in us.
 The holders of common units, along with the holders of subordinated and preferred units, are entitled to participate in partnership distributions and exercise the rights or privileges available to such holders under our partnership agreement.
-Unless the context otherwise requires, in this "Description of the Common Units," references to "unitholders" include holders of our common and subordinated units only, and exclude holders of preferred units, and references to "units" include our common and subordinated units only, and exclude our preferred units.
+Unless the context otherwise requires, in this "Description of the Common Units," references to "unitholders" include holders of our common and subordinated units only, and exclude holders of preferred units, and references to "units" include our common and subordinated units only, and exclude holders of preferred units, and references to "units" include our common and subordinated units only, and exclude our preferred units.
 For a description of the relative rights and preferences of holders of common units, subordinated units and preferred units in and to partnership distributions, please read this section and "Cash Distribution Policy" in this prospectus.
-For a general discussion of the expected U.S. federal income tax consequences of owning and disposing of common units, see "Material U.S. Federal Income Tax Considerations."
+For a general discussion of the expected federal income tax consequences of owning and disposing of common units, see "Material U.S. Federal Income Tax Considerations."
 References in this "Description of the Common Units" to "we," "us" and "our" mean Enable Midstream Partners, LP.
 For a description of the rights and privileges of limited partners under our partnership agreement, including voting rights, please read "Description of Our Partnership Agreement."
 Our outstanding common units are traded on the New York Stock Exchange under the symbol "ENBL."